podio/conssert/README.md

         users().has(3, cmp=operator.ge, property=len)
 ```

-In here we have used a cmp and a property arguments.
-Property is a function that will be applied to the selection element
+In here we have used a `cmp` and a `property` arguments. `property` is a function that will be applied to the selection element
 *before* comparing to the input argument.